arangodb/arangodb/Documentation/UserManual/Arangosh.md

 The ArangoDB shell (_arangosh_) is a command-line tool that can be used for administration of ArangoDB, including running ad-hoc queries.

-The _arangosh_ binary is shipped with ArangoDB, and can be invoked like so:
+The _arangosh_ binary is shipped with ArangoDB and can be invoked like so:

     unix> arangosh

-By default, arangosh will try to connect to an ArangoDB server running on server `localhost` on port `8529`.
+By default _arangosh_ will try to connect to an ArangoDB server running on server `localhost` on port `8529`.
 It will use the username `root` and an empty password by default.
-Additionally, it will connect to the default database (`_system`).
+Additionally it will connect to the default database (`_system`).
 All these defaults can be changed using the following command-line options: